SS3D: End2End Self-Supervised 3D from Web Videos: Method

-\begin{itemize} \item \textbf{Stage 1:} We begin with a brief warm-up that trains depth and pose while keeping intrinsics fixed to provided calibration; and then optimize intrinsics head while freezing depth and pose. \item \textbf{Stage 2:} freeze intrinsics and optimize depth and pose. \end{itemize} At inference and during Stage 2, we use averaged intrinsics
+\paragraph{Two-Stage Optimization.} Joint optimization of $(D,T,K)$ is unstable.
+We therefore adopt a two stage approach: (\textbf{Stage 1})~We begin with a brief warm-up that trains depth and pose while keeping intrinsics fixed to default calibration; and then optimize intrinsics head while freezing depth and pose. (\textbf{Stage 2})~Freezing intrinsics, we optimize depth and pose.
+At inference and during Stage 2, we use averaged intrinsics for each clip: $\bar{K} = \frac{1}{N}\sum_{i=1}^{N} K_i$.

-See Appendix~\ref{sec:supp:intrinsic} for statistics on the estimated intrinsics over sequence of successive images.
-During evaluation, we use the same checkpoint to evaluate all components: depth, pose and intrinsics.
-We show that our unified estimator translates into better downstream 3D reconstruction.